 The Options.
 Using this tool is completely optional-not required.
 You are free to use all, some, or none of the sessions.
 While there is a flow and sequence, each session can be used as a stand-alone.
-This Leaders' Guide comes with a list of more recommended books, movies, articles, websites, etc., if you or your students want to learn more.
-You may find something on the Recommended Resources list (p. vii) (for instance, Tim Keller's excellent articles) that you prefer to use instead of the sessions . . . or after you finish the sessions.
-We trust that, as you pray, God will lead you toward the best use of this tool on your campus.
+This Leaders' Guide comes with a list of more recommended books, movies, articles, websites, etc., for those who want to learn more.
+You may find something on the Recommended Resources list (p. vii) (for instance, Tim Keller's excellent articles) that you prefer to use after you finish the sessions.
+We trust that, as you pray, God will lead you toward the best use of this tool in your context.